ngobrolin/web-site/README.md

   * Make sure the PostgreSQL service is running before starting the application

 ### Starting the Server

+#### GitHub Codespaces
+This repository is configured for development in GitHub Codespaces:

+1. Click the "Open in GitHub Codespaces" button at the top of this README
+2. Wait for the container to build (includes Elixir, Node.js, and PostgreSQL)
+3. The server will automatically start at port 4000
+4. Access your application at the Codespaces forwarded port URL

+For detailed information about the Codespaces setup, see [Codespaces Documentation](docs/CODESPACES.md).

 #### Local Setup
 To start your Phoenix server locally: